supleed2/EIE4-FYP/writeup.md

 - TODO: More description on block diagram?

+- TODO: Colour coded diagram to show what is happening solely within FPGA and not on board

+- TODO: Diagram for wave sample generator block?

 The final major design choice in this project is to use SystemVerilog (IEEE 1800-2017), including constructs such as `always_comb` and `always_ff` blocks over Verilog `always` blocks and `logic` over `wire` or `reg`.
 This choice was made for a number of reasons, including the extra compile time checks and readability as the block is immediately identifiable as combinatorial or synchronous logic and the ability to use newer open source tools for checking code quality and semantic correctness when writing the required blocks for logic not already provided by LiteX.
 However, the SystemVerilog constructs supported by the open-source version of Yosys used in Project Trellis are limited, so the code must still be written so that it can be synthesised by Yosys.

 The first tool used is [`svlint`](https://github.com/dalance/svlint), a SystemVerilog linter that provides a large range of syntax and style rules with the goal of improving code readability and maintainability, including rules to reduce simulation and synthesis errors due to mismatches in intent and implementation.
 The [VSCode](https://code.visualstudio.com/) extension [`svlint-vscode`](https://github.com/dalance/svls-vscode) is a language server client and communicates with [`svls`](https://github.com/dalance/svls), a language server built around `svlint`, providing compatibility with the Language Server Protocol and allowing for in-editor syntax highlighting and linting.